llennemann/AthenaHacks-24/README.md

-# AthenaHacks-24
+# Financial Friend: Dr. Stox
+This is our project for 2024 AthenaHacks.

+To run our project:
-Run `pip install requirements.txt` to download dependencies for the backend.
-Set up a virtual environment if desired: run `python -m venv venv` to create the virtual environment and then activate with `source venv/bin/activate` for Unix and `venv\Scripts\activate` for Windows.
+1.)
+Create a virtual environment if desired by running `python -m venv venv`.
+Activate by running `source venv/bin/activate` for Unix and `venv\Scripts\activate` for Windows.
+2.)
+Run `pip install requirements.txt` to download dependencies for the project.

-To run the application, make sure you are in the frontend folder.
+To run the application, make sure you are in the backend folder.
+Run the python file, server.py.
-- Use `npm run start` to run the React frontend.
-- Use `npm run start-server` to run the Flask backend.

 Github commands:
 We'll be using pull, add, commit, and push as git commands.